thevarunraja/express-app-starter/readme.md

 # Express application starter.

-Very basic starter project to get up and running with express.
+Very basic starter project to get up and running with express(helpful in building api's).
 You can add any additional config to your liking.

 ## Quick Overview